 27" x 38"

-The painting depicts a Sioux Indian Family before a returning storm within the act of appealing to the Great Spirit to stop the storm from returning.
-The returning storm was thought to be more destructive because the Sioux believed that once a storm passes it should not return.
+The painting depicts a Sioux Indian family in the act of appealing to the Great Spirit to stop a storm from returning.
+The returning storm was thought to be more destructive because the Sioux believed that once a storm passed it should not return.
 The storm has created a fire in the prairie grass as the family prays to the Great Spirit, who responds with a bright flash of peaceful lightening.
 This is a good sign from the Great Spirit who can control the elements in response to their prayers.
-The buffalo skull represents life, the three figures represent three ways of Sioux prayer-center figure in the usual peace pipe ceremony.
-The boy uses a rock with a hand print as a totem or an altar, and the woman represents the original way of smoke prayer.
-The inhaling of burned plant life from the earth symbolizes the life from the earth to sky and the cosmic or spiritual meaning of life in relation to nature and Wakan Tanka.
+The buffalo skull represents life and the three figures represent three ways of Sioux prayer: The center figure in the usual peace pipe ceremony, the boy using a rock with a hand print as a totem or an altar and the woman representing the original way of smoke prayer.
+The inhaling of burned plant life from the earth symbolizes life from the earth to the sky and the cosmic or spiritual meaning of life in relation to nature and Wakan Tanka.

 30½" x 24½"

-In a dance for visions the dancing figure appears by dimensional spaces and slashing diagonal pattern forms within a large recessive space.
+In a dance for visions, the dancing figure appears by dimensional spaces and slashing diagonal pattern forms within a large recessive space.
 The different geometrical forms divulge the emotive aspects of the painting.
-The ghost dance, performed as a ceremonial practice, was performed in order to reunite both living and dead spirits which would bring about peace, prosperity, and unity to native peoples.
-The dominant blue is peaceful and serves as a sign of prayer to compliment the other colors as purity of thought.
+The ghost dance, performed as a ceremonial practice, was performed to reunite both living and dead spirits which would bring about peace, prosperity and unity to native peoples.
+The dominant blue is peaceful and serves as a sign of prayer to complement the other colors as purity of thought.
 The painting includes the patterns of Sioux tradition in not only the depiction of the dance itself, but also within the line work of the piece.

 29½" x 24"

 The Head Dancer is the lead dancer in ceremonial dance.
-There are men head dancers and women head dancers who lead the rest of the dancers in the grand entry of a pow wow.
+There are male head dancers and female head dancers who lead the rest of the dancers in the grand entry of a pow wow.
 Throughout the image, the geometric patterns that encompass the abstracted form of the dancer convey the movement and fluidity of the dance that is being performed.
-The dancer is holding a prayer stick which is intended to make offerings and petitions to the spirit world.
+The dancer is holding a prayer stick, which is intended to make offerings and petitions to the spirit world.
 The blue throughout the painting represents the peace and tranquility that dancers try to attain while performing ceremonial dance.

 19" x 15"